Ha-nn-ah/EvolutionOfQuantitativeTraits/README.md

 ## ISM_SegSites.cpp

 This program evaluates the number of mutants at each locus according to the Infinite Sites Model.
-It has been used for Figure 6.1.
+It has been used for Sect.
+5 and App.
+E and S.

 - Input: parameters
 	population size N, selection coefficient s,